-Consider the actions of our colleagues at libraries throughout the country who have displayed welcoming messages, created topical displays, and held civic events and talks on immigrant rights, fake news, and the principles of democracy.
-The Urban Libraries Council has compiled a comprehensive list of these endeavors, which I encourage you to review.
+Libraries throughout the country have displayed welcoming messages, created topical displays, and held civic events and talks on immigrant rights, fake news, and the principles of democracy.
+The Urban Libraries Council has compiled a comprehensive list of these endeavors.

-Such actions are fundamental to the work of libraries, as outlined in the American Library Association’s (ALA) Bill of Rights*.
+Such actions are fundamental to the work of libraries, as outlined in the American Library Association’s (ALA) Bill of Rights (see below).
 That document states that it is absolutely the library’s duty to uphold the values of freedom, equality, safety, and access to information.
 This applies to all people, regardless of age, origin, economics, background, citizenship, or views.

-Our communities need SPPL now more than ever.
-We are purveyors of truth in an era of “fake news.”
-We are a safe space for dialogue related to current events.
-We inform patrons of basic civics and human rights.
-We promote literacy, digital inclusion, and access to information.
+More than ever, Saint Paul needs a strong public library.
+The library is a purveyor of truth in an era of “fake news.”
+It is a safe space for dialogue related to current events.
+It informs people about basic civics and human rights.
+It promotes literacy, digital inclusion, and access to information.

-“We are a cornerstone of a thriving city: welcoming people of all ages and cultures; strengthening neighborhoods and learning networks; and inspiring all with the world of ideas.”
+The library is the cornerstone of a thriving city: welcoming people of all ages and cultures; strengthening neighborhoods and learning networks; and inspiring all with the world of ideas.